SSO providers

 | Authentik | https://authentik.example.com/application/o/<slug>/ | groups |

-If your provider speaks OIDC and exposes a discovery document, it will work.
+If your provider speaks OIDC and exposes a discovery document, it will work — the tested list is not an allow-list.

 First user

-Section titled “First user”On a fresh install, the first user to log in via any configured provider is automatically promoted to Admin (regardless of group mappings) to avoid locking yourself out.
-You can change this in Settings → Authentication → Bootstrap.
+Section titled “First user”On a fresh install, the first user to log in via any configured provider is automatically promoted to Admin regardless of group mappings — otherwise nobody would have permission to set up group mappings in the first place.
+After the first admin exists, group mapping applies normally.

 Local accounts